OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Project_Todos.md

 In all projects, individual work packages (to-dos) are an essential part of the planning.

+!!! note "Note"

     Beyond the projects, to-dos can also be created and used in other areas (e.g. QM measures).

 ## Create to-dos